mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ## TDM Relation Tables

-To support LUs hierarchy and extracting or copying selected business entities and their related data, the TDM must understand which child entities are related to each parent entity.
+To support LU hierarchy and extracting or copying selected business entities and their related data, the TDM must know which child entities are related to each parent entity.

-For example, to copy Customer 1 from the Production environment, the TDM must know which Customer 1 IDs are in Billing Accounts and Orders and to copy them also.
+For example, to copy Customer 1 from the Production environment, the TDM must know which Customer 1 IDs are in Billing Accounts and Orders.

-TDM relationship tables hold the links between the parent ID and their children IDs.
+The TDM relationship tables hold the links between the parent ID and their children IDs.
 There are two TDM relationship tables in the TDM DB:

 1. TDM_LU_TYPE_RELATION_EID.
 2. TDM_LU_TYPE_REL_TAR_EID.